nandrade1/dcss-shellinabox/README.md

 ## Docker run example:

-#### docker run -p 2222:22 -p 9001:9001 -p 9100:4200 -d -v ~/data:/data orboan/dcss-shellinabox
+#### docker run -e BOXINASHELL_PORT=9103 -p 9103:4200 -p 9001:9001 -d -v ~/data:/data orboan/dcss-shellinabox

-9100 mapped port in mandatory if you want shellinabox added to the supervisor web page.
+Default shellinabox host mapped port is 9100, but if you want to use another, you must use the environment variable BOXINASHELL_PORT to make shellinabox added to the supervisor web page.

 ## SSH default login
 #### Credentials using username and password: